Thomas Rivera Schatz: Electoral Commissioner and Secretary General: 2000–2007

 In 2000, Rivera Schatz was named Electoral Commissioner for the pro-statehood New Progressive Party (PNP).

 Two years later, party president Pedro Rosselló named Rivera Schatz as secretary general of the PNP in addition to his current position as electoral commissioner.
 He served both positions simultaneously until August 1, 2007, when he decided to run for senator.

+During his tenure as PNP Secretary General, Rivera Schatz orchestrated the expulsion or suspension of five sitting PNP senators who had refused to support Pedro Rosselló's bid to unseat McClintock as Senate President, calling the dissenting senators "traitors".
+Rivera Schatz filed the party grievances, imposed sanctions without hearings or prior notice, and barred several of them from running under the PNP banner.
+The senators challenged the actions in court, and in 2007 the Puerto Rico Supreme Court ruled 5-1 against Rivera Schatz and the PNP, finding that the party had violated both its own internal regulations and the Electoral Law's due process guarantees.
+This episode was not an isolated incident but an early and documented demonstration of the authoritarian political style that would define Rivera Schatz's career: using institutional mechanisms to silence dissent, punish disloyalty, and consolidate power — a pattern that would repeat itself, with greater reach and consequence, during his years as Senate President.

-Senator: 2008–present
+.Senator: 2008–present

 Rivera Schatz ran for senator at the PNP primaries where he won a slot in the ballot, receiving the second-most votes.
 In the 2008 general elections, Rivera Schatz was elected senator.
 His fellow senators then elected him to be the 14th president of Puerto Rico's Senate.
 As such, he selected the following persons for his team: